-I chose to cook chicken, as it is a light and easy meat that many people love, including little ones.
+I chose to cook chicken, as it is a light and easy meat that many people love, including little ones - you can check other chicken recipes I have, there is a whole category on my blog.
 Most recipes call for a whole chicken, but l decided to go for chicken thighs only, skin-off, bone-in.

 Now, there are lots of different cooking methods for adobo, and I think there is no right or wrong, you just choose the way that you like best.
 And I chose the easy way where everything is cooked in one pot.
 Don't you like less mess?